wind-language/docs/docs/learn/quick.md

 ## Step 4: Need Help?

 - [Syntax](./syntax.md): Learn more about the syntax of Wind.
+- [Advanced Examples](./advanced.md): Explore advanced examples to see what Wind is capable of.
 - [Troubleshooting](../help.md): Solutions to common issues you might face.

 ---